 Now Boarding is a very smooth-playing cooperative game that offers a great challenge and a theme that most people will be into.
 I think it’s the first real-time pick-up and deliver game I’ve played, and those two mechanisms make sense and work well with this theme.

-I personally think Now Boarding is best at three players, though it does work well at the other player counts.
+I personally prefer playing Now Boarding at three players, though it does work well at all other player counts.
 I just like the 15-second timer more than the 30-second timer because it puts more pressure on the players.
-Plus, you have fewer hands moving around the board at three players than you do at the higher player counts.

 Though I think plenty of people will enjoy Now Boarding, I think I might like it a bit more than most because I feel like I’m an air traffic controller while I’m playing.
 I’ve always been very interested in that profession, so it’s great having this type of game in my collection now.